SuhritD/PCBS-project/README.md

 ![alt text](https://github.com/SuhritD/PCBS-project/blob/master/Contra%20norm.png)

 The result is that the beliefs are close to half normally, but reverberting several times in the case of impaired loops.
 This is a representation of how bizzare beliefs or delusions appear in schizophrenics, as there is no fixed state of perception.
+ These simulations show how circular inference can be simulated using the belief propagation algorithm to represent the neural mechanisms of symptoms exhibited by schizophrenia.
+There are other cases that can be examined, such as only impaired ascending or descending loops, varying the conditional probabilities and different range of messages.

+ Before this semester, I had taken computer science in high school and learnt C++.
+From this class along with the self-work programming course, I have learnt all my Python skills - loops, tuples, dictionaries, dataframes and lambda functions.
+I think that this course was very useful if complemented with the other course for learning a new language, but it is possible that my previous experience in coding made me feel at ease.

 [here]: https://oup.silverchair-cdn.com/oup/backfile/Content_public/Journal/brain/136/11/10.1093_brain_awt257/3/awt257_Supplementary_Data.zip?Expires=1578341001&Signature=y6luI7Pil3mD-OqDYChLIsVoNk4ev2r1sMzwQessujtYe2gs0AGiBhiIF~Y0zUdh7GYVKN1KrUGg7SdaFuQj3Tix46ZIqsDXCGrfNc~AP5Of3M8kcNULcwHSPt5eDcVe9z7AI8HoIflqg6dEyG3dNOvK658O1HsUx-zUmt0ZR~ltqJuhK1eGOfJhzqv-agYcZFmt4Mt8ECe8rwxGBiwrC-kz6LpYJ3NzaejK1H5mo9e-fqmEmWMIVdnmuphqFvU~ey-59TAuzAjUyX3ayXHbooo8WhEpvoc2zWUYf9Dri5J296xG6T~hGXz2JdDYfHvFC-3dGiTM5mn7pmzdDhhFfA__&Key-Pair-Id=APKAIE5G5CRDK6RD3PGA